OpenTechSchool/python-flask/core/form-submission.md

 # Try it out!

 Give it a whirl and see how the email addresses get printed to the console.
-Perhaps you would like to experiment by adding some extra form elements.
+Perhaps you would like to experiment by adding some extra form elements such as a text box for a name, or a checkbox for also including dogs.